XBastille/AIComicX/README.md

 ## 📌 Status

-AIComicX is currently under active development. 🚧 New features are continuously being integrated, and improvements are ongoing.
-Stay tuned for updates! 🔧✨
+**Discontinued.** 🛑 The project was in the middle of active development but is now abandoned.
+No further updates, features, or fixes will be implemented.
+The code is provided as-is for reference only.

 ## 📞 Contact

-📧 For inquiries or feedback, reach out at [eziopuhan825@gmail.com](mailto:eziopuhan825@gmail.com).
+📧 If you have specific questions about the existing codebase, you can reach out at [eziopuhan825@gmail.com](mailto:eziopuhan825@gmail.com).

-Thank you for your interest in AIComicX!
-Stay tuned for exciting updates. 🚀📚
+Thank you for your interest in what we were building with AIComicX! 🚀